 It was his desire for universities to break down stagnant barriers between traditional subject divisions so that scholars could “…emphasise the fundamental unity of human knowledge”.
 Our environment is designed to encourage and support individuals in crossing conventional disciplinary boundaries to collaborate in research.

-Our Department is a member of the Faculty of Science and Health, but also has strong links with the world-leading Faculty of Social Sciences.
-Our University facilitates and encourages interdisciplinary research through centres including the Essex Biomedical Sciences Institute (EBSI), and the Institute for Social and Economic Research (ISER).
+Our Department is a member of the Faculty of Science and Health, but also has strong links with the world-leading Faculty of Social Sciences (for example the Essex Babylab carries out research with the Department of Language and Linguistics).
+Our University facilitates and encourages interdisciplinary research through centres including the Essex Biomedical Sciences Centre (EBSC), and the Institute for Social and Economic Research (ISER).

 Under the broader goal of ‘Understanding Our Place In The World’, we have organised our diverse research activity across three distinct areas of concentration.
 These areas allow our staff to pursue their intellectual ambitions and to achieve research excellence, all while fostering an interdisciplinary approach that promotes collaboration and that utilises multiple methodologies.